AzureForEducation/demo-botrecovery/README.md

 ### Automatizing Function calls with Logic App

-The very last thing we need to do to complete our demo flow is create a Logic App.
-It will act as listener/caller for our database/function.
-As soon as a  new answer lands into our database, that Logic App will going to call our function passing the new answer to it through a HTTP request.
-The the function will do what needs to be done.
+The very last thing we need to do to complete our demo flow is to create a Logic App.
+It will act as a listener/caller for our database/function.
+As soon as a  new answer lands into our database, that Logic App will go to call our function passing the new answer to it through an HTTP request.
+The function will do what needs to be done.

 To get there:

-1) To create a new Logic App, please, follow up the steps specificly related to it described on [this tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-twitter-email#create-a-logic-app).
+1) To create a new Logic App, please, follow up the steps related explicitly to it described on [this tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-twitter-email#create-a-logic-app).

 2) Once inside the Logic App just created, click at "Logic App Designer".
 A blank space will be shown for you to start your integration.
-First add e new action called "When a new item is created" and add the configuration below.
+First, add e new action called "When a new item is created" and add the configuration below.

     <img src="https://raw.githubusercontent.com/AzureForEducation/demo-botrecovery/master/Img/logic-app-block1.PNG" width="500" />

-    To get access to your "AnnualCourseEvaluations" table, just click at "..." button on top-right corner and select the connection already inserted when we've created our Flow on O365.
+    To get access to your "AnnualCourseEvaluations" table, just click at "..." button on the top-right corner and select the connection already inserted when we've created our Flow on O365.

-3) As next step, add a Azure Function call as 2nd action and select the Function you've published recently.
+3) As next step, add an Azure Function call as 2nd action and select the Function you've published recently.
 At the "Request body" field add the following information.

     ```json
         {